loykin/apirun/docs/LOGGING.md

 ### Best Practices

-- Use `apimigrate.NewLogger()` for development/testing
+- Use `apirun.NewLogger()` for development/testing
-- Use `apimigrate.NewJSONLogger()` for production deployments
+- Use `apirun.NewJSONLogger()` for production deployments
 - Set logger once at application startup with `SetDefaultLogger()`
-- All internal apimigrate components will automatically use the configured logger
+- All internal apirun components will automatically use the configured logger

 ## Testing